-- Stock OEM Aluminium housing Transmission permitted.
+- Stock OEM Aluminum housing Transmission permitted.
 Must have OEM casting numbers.
 No straight cut gears allowed.
 Must have 2 forward and one reverse working gears.
-Aluminium Transmission must add 25 lbs.
+Aluminum Transmission must add 25 lbs.

 3. Automatic transmissions permitted and may run a drive coupler or a dummy converter and must be a OEM GM turbo 350, Ford C4 or C6, or Dodge 904 or 727 automatic transmission with all forward and reverse gears working.
 No low friction bearings or gears allowed.

 1. Minimum 7 ¼” clutch assembly is permitted.

 4. No aluminum, titanium, tungsten or magnesium bell housing, clutch, pressure plate or flywheel parts allowed.

 5. Quarter Master or Lakewood type steel bell housing permitted.

 6. All trucks must run a starter motor and it must crank the engine over on its own power, before and after the race.